NolanJMcCafferty/jobs-research/README.md

 ## Step 2:
    ### Use Doc2Vec to vectorize text data.

 The preparation done on the text data was to remove punctuation and make everything lowercase, done with `prepare.py`.
 Also, duplicate job postings were removed.

 ## Step 3:
-   ### Cluster text data.

-## Step 4:
-   ### Use deep learning techniques to group occupations.
+   ### Create LDA model for Topic Modeling

+LDA model was chosen because the topic vectors would be more interpretable and sparse than Doc2Vec document vectors.